 What We Do: The Work That Defines Kingfisher Paddleventures

-Owner Norm Leonard often tells people that, at the end of the day, Kingfisher Paddleventures is “nothing more than a paddleboard and kayak tourism and livery business.”
+Owner Norm Leonard often tells people that, at the end of the day, Kingfisher Paddleventures is “nothing more than a paddleboard and kayak tourism business.”
 And, on the face of things, Norm’s claim is completely true.
-We offer paddleboard and kayak tours, lessons, and rentals on St Simons Island, Jekyll Island, Sea Island, and other areas in and around the Golden Isles.
+We offer paddleboard and kayak tours and lessons on St Simons Island, Jekyll Island, Sea Island, and other areas in and around the Golden Isles.

 However, that’s not quite the whole truth; Norm’s true passion is helping people build connections.
 He wants to help people connect with each other – friends, family, spouses – as well as places.
 Either way, the bonds that people build when they feel safe, have fun, and reconnect with people they love are linked to powerful emotions.
 When describing these emotions, people often use words like “love” and express a desire to protect the person, place, or thing with which they bonded.
 Consequently, it turns out that helping people have a blast while they’re on vacation inspires them feel connected with – and want to protect – the places where they paddle with us.